amer/resinfra/README.md

 3. No blocker, but we could talk about using one playbook to ensure that versions of specific software are the same.
 Depends on if we need that granular control.

+### Julian
+1. Yesterday, I finished the standalone deployment tool.
+2. Today, I had some meetings and we have to discuss some management topics.
+3. My second story is blocked untill we have a first working prometheus deployment.

 ## 01.12.2020